rlieben/Eindproject/REPORT.md

 ## Short description

 The application shows an average frail and non-frail functional brain network.
 Frailty is a medical condition, where people are more susceptible to such things as diseases or hospitalizations.
-The application shows a weighted force-directed graph, a barchart showing average correlation strength for each node and modularity value for each node and a heatmap showing all correlations of the network (see image below)
+The application shows a weighted force-directed graph, a barchart showing average correlation strength for each node and modularity value for each node and a heatmap showing all correlations of the network (image has to be downloaded for better resolution)

 ![](/doc/total.png)